Get

 Testing our homemade cat food recipes and finding what works with your pet might be a process when preparing your own cat food, but we hope you see how simple it can be with these great recipes for homemade cat food.

 Getting the right balance of nutrients can be tricky, and you should always speak to a vet before heading down the road of homemade cat food.
-However, these recipes can also be used as part of your cat’s regular diet, combined with a commercially prepared food that provides everything your cat needs to stay healthy and happy.
+However, these recipes can still be used occasionally, as treats or toppers, when combined with a commercially prepared diet that meets established nutrient standards to ensure your cat stays healthy and happy.

 If you’re looking for all the benefits of freshly prepared meals without having to worry about whether or not you’ve got everything right, there are now lots of companies producing fresh-frozen meals for cats.
 They use human-grade ingredients, gently cooked and then frozen to be delivered to your door.
 All the benefits of homemade, without the guesswork.